PythonistaGuild/TwitchIO/README.rst

 With all that being said, please enjoy the library (in it's current state), and feel free to suggest changes or fixes as and where you see fit.
-Special thanks should be made to Rapptz(https://github.com/Rapptz/discord.py) and Discord.py for providing a high quality and very well structered library which has certainly influenced the design of TwitchIO.
+Special thanks should be made to Rapptz(https://github.com/Rapptz/discord.py) and Discord.py for providing a high quality and very well structered library and code (better than I could ever do) which has certainly influenced the design of TwitchIO.

 Installation